Monyjenni/Bike_Sharing_Demand/model_explanation.md

 This document provides a comprehensive explanation of the bike sharing demand prediction model implementation, including data preprocessing, exploratory data analysis, feature engineering, modeling, and evaluation.

+## 1. Project Overview

+**Objective**: Predict the number of bikes rented on a given day for the Capital Bikeshare program in Washington, D.C.

+In this competition, participants are asked to combine historical usage patterns with weather data to forecast bike rental demand.
+The model uses various features such as weather conditions, time-based features, and seasonal patterns to make accurate predictions.

-## 1. Data Loading and Initial Exploration
+## 2. Data Loading and Initial Exploration

 ```python
 # Load the datasets